austinhuang0131/austinhuang0131.github.io/instagram-compare.md

 permalink: /instagram-compare
 ---

+# THIS IS OUTDATED
+I WILL UPDATE WHEN I CAN

+Since Instagram also allowed sorting followings/followers by time, it should be easier to track them down.

+---

 ~~tbh it requires some knowledge, not just "simple" simple~~

 **REQUIRES A COMPUTER WITH CHROME ON IT.** I tested this method on November 7 2018, if it deprecates please [contact me](https://instagram.com/austinhuang.me).